Fayzan2000/Fayzan2000/README.md

 # 💫 About Me:
-I am a recent graduate student in BSc Economics and Mathematics and want to work as <br>a data scientist/analyst and am looking to start my career
+I am a graduate student in BSc Economics and Mathematics and want to work as <br>a data scientist/analyst and am looking to start my career

 ## 🌐 Socials: